paulvha/sps30/README.md

 I have not been able to find a good source for that and was glad to buy the Sparkfun version (https://www.sparkfun.com/products/15103) which does include a cable with this plug.

+<br> May 2019 : there is also a library available for Raspberry Pi (https://github.com/paulvha/sps30_on_raspberry)

 ## Prerequisites
 Examples 4, 5, 7,8 and 10 have a dependency on other libraries.
 Documented in sketch